 Dr. Goldstein Silverman received her undergraduate education at The University of Texas at Austin, her M.A. and Ed.M. degrees in Psychological Counseling at Teachers College, Columbia University and her Ph.D. in Counseling Psychology from Temple University, where she was the 2006 recipient of the Frank and Mary Ann Dattilio Education Award from the Pennsylvania Psychological Association.
 Her pre-doctoral internship in clinical psychology was completed at The Trenton Psychiatric Hospital, and her post-doctoral residency in clinical health psychology was completed at the VA Connecticut Healthcare System.
 Subsequently, she spent 5 years as the Associate Director for the Student Counseling Center on the Hahnemann Center City Campus of Drexel University.
 Dr. Goldstein Silverman has been a faculty member at Drexel University, The University of New Haven, Temple University and Teachers College, Columbia University; she is a member of the Society for Behavioral Medicine, Division 38 (Health Psychology) and Division 17 (Counseling Psychology) of the American Psychological Association and of the Pennsylvania Psychological Association and has co-authored several publications in peer-reviewed journals.
 She was recently recognized by South Jersey Magazine as a Reader's Choice in 2017.

 Dr. Szeeley has dedicated over 30 years in psychiatry to treating the severely mentally ill, ranging from patients with schizophrenia to refractory depression, as well as those with intellectual or medical compromise.
-She is currently Associate Professor of Psychiatry and Division Director of Community Psychiatry, Cooper Health System (CUH), and Cooper School of Medicine at Rowan University.
+She is currently Associate Professor of Psychiatry and Division Director of Community Psychiatry, Cooper University Health Care (CUHC), and Cooper Medical School of Rowan University.
 She received her M.D. from the University of Pittsburgh School of Medicine, where she also did her residency at the Western Psychiatric Institute and Clinic (WPIC).
 She also has a Master of Science Degree in Biostatistics/Human Genetics from the Graduate School of Public Health, University of Pittsburgh.

 Dr. Szeeley has directed acute psychiatric units in several Medical Schools//university hospitals in Philadelphia as well as at Cooper, in addition to treating severely intellectually/medically compromised patients in the nursing home setting.
 For over 15 years she has dedicated herself to ensuring the best treatment for people with severe mental illness as Medical Director of the Wiley Christian Community Day Program.
 She also is the Director of the Geriatric/Neuropsychiatry clinic with the third year residents at Cooper University Hospital.
 Dr. Szeeley also serves on the consultation service at Cooper.